cs3org/OCM-API/IETF-RFC.md

           Option 3: Set the `name` field to `multi`, and put the protocol details in a field carrying the name of the protocol.

-                Option 1 using the `options` field now deprecated.
+                Option 1 using the `options` field is now deprecated.
 Implementations are encouraged to transition to the new optional properties defined below, such that this field may be removed in a future major version of the spec.